 ½ sliced avocado and 2 poached eggs to serve (optional)

-1. In a bowl, roughly mash a couple of roast potatoes with a fork and dice any leftover veg you want to use up such as carrots parsnips and brussels.
+1. In a bowl, roughly mash the cold roast potatoes with a fork and dice any leftover veg you want to use up such as roast carrots, parsnips and brussels.

-2. Add the spices, a good pinch of salt and pepper and give it a good mix.
-(You can use any spices you like or you can leave them our entirely and add grated leftover cheese instead.)
+2. Add the spices, a good pinch of salt and pepper and give it a good mix (you can use any spices you like or you can leave them out entirely).
 Beat in the egg mix well until combined.

 3. Heat up a large saucepan on a medium to high heat and add the oil.
 Move the oil around the pan until the bottom is well coated.
 Once hot, spoon the mixture carefully into the pan into two messy patties.
 Cook on one side for a few minutes.
 Spray the patties with spray oil before flipping (don’t panic if they break or fall apart, they don’t have to be perfect.)

 4. Cook for another couple of minutes and then serve immediately topped with a poached egg, slices of avocado and a sprinkle of chilli flakes..
 I also served mine with a bit of leftover tzatziki.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.